Beginning Programming Methodologies in C++

 COMPUTER LAB: You may use our computer lab or your own (or another) computer and compiler.
 If you don't use our computer lab, you need to have a C++ compiler in order to do homework assignments.
 If you're enrolled in this class, you will automatically have an account in our classroom and AT203 Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
 Bring a flash drive to the Computer Lab to back up your programs or remember to email to yourself.

-COURSE OUTLINE (subject to change): Meet in person on Mondays and Wednesdays, 1:30-3:20 PM.
+COURSE OUTLINE (subject to change): Meet in person on Tuesdays and Thursdays, 1:30-3:20 PM.
 The rest will be presented in Catalyst.
 The instructor will be online Fridays, 1:30-2:50 PM.

 EVALUATION: Homework Assign.
 (6) 24% (Each assign. weight= 4%)